isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

 Bulk Lease Query required additions to the lease data stored.
 With SQL lease backends, leases created prior to the server being configured for Bulk Lease Query will not contain the new data required.
-In order to populate this data it is necessary to run an API command:
+In order to populate this data it is necessary to run API commands:

 .. _command-extended-info4-upgrade: